Dataset:

 • [Close]

 Each CAM displayed on this site is run on a separate schedule.
-As of 16 Nov 2023, the NSSL is currently running CAMs initialized at 0000, 0600, and 1200 UTC daily.
-The MPAS CAMs provided by the GSL are run daily at 0000 and 1200 UTC out to 60 hrs.
-The HRRR and RRFS CAMs provided by the NCEP/EMC are run daily at 0000 and 1200 UTC out to 48 (beginning 12/01/22) and 60 hrs, respectively.
+As of 4 Sep 2025, the NSSL is currently running CAMs initialized at 0000, 0600, 1200, and 1800 UTC daily.
+The 3.5-km and 3-km MPAS CAMs provided by the GSL are run daily at 0000 and 1200 UTC out to 84 hrs.
+The 1.25-km MPAS CAM provided by GSL is run daily at 0000 and 1200 UTC out to 24 hrs.
+The HRRR and RRFS CAMs provided by the NCEP/EMC are run daily at 0000 and 1200 UTC out to 48 (beginning 12/01/22) and 84 hrs, respectively.

 HRRRAvailable ~0130/1330 UTC